National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## Background: N3C Protected Data Levels {#sec-access-background}

 Not all data in the enclave requires an approved DUR to access–mock datasets and publicly-available data (e.g. US census data) are accessible by everyone with enclave access.
-These low-risk data are covered more in @sec-understanding and @sec-publishing.
+These low-risk data are covered more in Chapters [-@sec-understanding] and [-@sec-publishing].

 The harmonized EHR data that _do_ require an approved DUR to access are made available in three different "levels," each with different amounts of data obfuscation, and correspondingly different access requirements.
 Deciding which level of data is appropriate for your study is important, because accessing Level 3 data is more work and restrictive than accessing Level 2 data.
 On the other hand, there are some studies that can be accomplished only with Level 3 data.
 Note that if you start with a lower level of data, it is possible to "upgrade" a project's access level, though all participants in the project will need to complete another DUR for the new level.